Particle detection performance and Geant4 simulation with low-cost CMOS technology: Experimental setup

 \subsection{OmniVision OV5647 Sensor}

 The OmniVision OV5647 sensor (5 Mp) is a low-cost camera module that can be used along with a Raspberry Pi.
-It has a resolution of 2592 $\times$ 1944 pixels, with a pixel pitch of 1.4 $\times$ 1.4 $\mu$m$^2$ and a 3.67 $\times$ 2.73 mm$^2$ active area \cite{datasheets_rasp_camera_FWC}.
-The cross-section of the OV564 CMOS sensor, as measured in \cite {10.1002_cta.2502, Lipovetzky2020}, shows the following layers and their thickness from top to bottom: microlenses for each pixel made from PDMS (SiOC$_2$H$_6$) (0.735 $\mu$m), the photoresist (C$_{10}$H$_6$N$_2$O) color filter to enable RGB imaging (0.9 $\mu$m), a thin insulator layer of SiO$_2$ (0.225 $\mu$m) and the sensitive Si detection volume (2 $\mu$m).
+It has a resolution of 2592 $\times$ 1944 pixels, with a pixel pitch of 1.4 $\times$ 1.4 $\mu$m$^2$ and a 3.67 $\times$ 2.73 mm$^2$ active area \cite{datasheets_rasp_camera_WC}.
+The cross-section of the OV5647 CMOS sensor, as measured in \cite {10.1002_cta.2502, Lipovetzky2020}, shows the following layers and their thickness from top to bottom: microlenses for each pixel made from PDMS (SiOC$_2$H$_6$) (0.735 $\mu$m), the photoresist (C$_{10}$H$_6$N$_2$O) color filter to enable RGB imaging (0.9 $\mu$m), a thin insulator layer of SiO$_2$ (0.225 $\mu$m) and the sensitive Si detection volume (2 $\mu$m).

-The CMOS sensor pixels can detect photons and electrons.
-In the case of photons, the photoelectric effect converts them into electron-hole pairs.
-Electrons ionize the medium also creating electron-hole pairs, which are later collected by the electronics.
-The energy used to generate an electron-hole pair in Si is on average 3.6 eV \cite{8522044, BRIGIDA2004322, 8645967, SCHOLZE2000208, LECHNER1996206}), for photons, as well as, approximately, for electrons.
-The maximum possible electrical load is called "Full Well Capacity", (FWC).
-Above the FWC the pixel will saturate and the accumulated charge will be equal to a maximum value \cite{8645967, LANE201229, Bronnimann2014}.
-The FWC of the OV5647 sensor pixels is approximately 4300 electrons according to the datasheet \cite{datasheets_rasp_camera_FWC}.
+CMOS sensor pixels can detect photons and electrons in different ways.
+The detection of visible light photons is based on the photoelectric effect, where photons create electron-hole pairs directly in silicon.
+The detection of electrons and high-energy photons (X-rays or gamma rays) is based on material ionization.
+These high-energy photons interact with the material through other processes such as photoelectric absorption or Compton scattering, releasing electrons that lose their energy as they cross the material and are able to create electron-hole pairs.
+In both cases, electron-hole pairs are generated, which are then picked up by the sensor's electronics.
+The energy used to generate an electron-hole pair in Si is on average 3.6 eV for both photons and electrons \cite{8522044, BRIGIDA2004322, 8645967, SCHOLZE2000208, LECHNER1996206}.

+The maximum theoretical number of electrons a CMOS sensor can store before becoming saturated is called the "Full Well Capacity" (FWC).
+In contrast, during normal operation, the sensor's photodiode typically holds a lower charge to ensure linearity and reliable performance.
+This is referred to as the "Well Capacity" (WC), which is the number of electrons a sensor can store at a specific gain level \cite{8645967, LANE201229, Bronnimann2014, El_Gamal2005_WC}.
+The OV5647 sensor has an FWC of approximately 4500 electrons per pixel.
+However, the WC is slightly lower, around 4300 electrons, when using an analog gain of 8 or higher, as indicated in the datasheet \cite{datasheets_rasp_camera_WC, FWC_OV5647}.

-To get the source as close to the sensor as possible, the optical lens of the OmniVision OV5647 camera was removed, exposing the pixel sensor as shown in Fig. \ref{fig:assembly}.
+To get the source as close to the sensor as possible, the optical lens of the OmniVision OV5647 camera was removed, exposing the pixel sensor as shown in figure \ref{fig:assembly}.